DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - The network conducts continuous monitoring to support better performance.
         - The network uses self-learning techniques to respond to changes in the network.
     - **Transport Architecture**:
-     - Management Plane: The management plane is responsible for network administration tasks.
+     - ✈️Management Plane: The management plane is responsible for network administration tasks.
 It handles configuration, monitoring, security management, and policy enforcement.
 E.g SNMP, SSH, NETCONF
      - ✈️Control Plane: is responsible for making decisions and determine optimal paths about where and how data packets should be forwarded.
 It manages routing, signaling, and network topology.
 E.g routing protocols like OSPF, BGP
      - ✈️Data Plane: is responsible for the actual movement of packets through the network.
 It handles the forwarding of data based on the decisions made by the control plane. e.g QOS, packet forwarding by switch or router using mac address table or routing tables respectively, packet filtering e.g firewalls, load balancers
        - 🍊Cut-Through Switching:  is a method of forwarding packets in which a switch starts forwarding a frame before the entire frame has been received.
 There is minimal error checking and it is used in low-latency networks
        - 🍊Store-and-forward Switching: is a method where the entire frame is received and error-checked before being forwarded.
 Used in environements where liability is essential.

-- **Network Segmentation**: Benefits include boosting performance where system that need to communicate are located in the same segment.
+- 📁**Network Segmentation**: Benefits include boosting performance where system that need to communicate are located in the same segment.
 It reduces communication problems such as broadcast storms to individual segments, and improves security by isolating traffic to segments
-  - Intranet: Data traffic that moves between a data center and external networks or clients.
+     - 🐝Intranet: Data traffic that moves between a data center and external networks or clients.
-  - Extranet: A controlled private network allowing access to partners, vendors, or clients.
+     - 🐝Extranet: A controlled private network allowing access to partners, vendors, or clients.
 This section of the network has been sectioned off to act as as an intranet for the private network but also to serve information to the public internet.
 A cross between the internet and the intranet.
-  - DMZ: A buffer zone between the internal network and the external network, hosting public-facing services.
+     - 🐝DMZ: A buffer zone between the internal network and the external network, hosting public-facing services.
 An extranet for public consumption.
 Typically labelled perimeter network.
 DMZ is a specific implementation with a focus on isolating external-facing services from the internal network.
-  - Screened subnet: is a type of security zone that can be positioned so that it operates as a buffer network between the secured private network and the internet and can host publicly accessible services.
+     - 🐝Screened subnet: is a type of security zone that can be positioned so that it operates as a buffer network between the secured private network and the internet and can host publicly accessible services.
 It is often placed between an internal network and an external network and can be seen as a specific type of DMZ.
- - **Physical Segmentation**:
+ - 📁**Physical Segmentation**:
-   - Out-of-Band: physically seperating networks into distinct zones using hardware.
+      - 🎤Out-of-Band: physically seperating networks into distinct zones using hardware.
 It is an alternate communication path for different types of traffic.
-   - Air Gap: Complete physical isolation of a network by having no wired or wireless communications.
+      - 🎤Air Gap: Complete physical isolation of a network by having no wired or wireless communications.
 Common in high security government networks or critical infrastructures e.g industrial systems and public utilities.
- - **Logical Segmentation**:
+ - 📁**Logical Segmentation**:
-   - In-Band: seperate networks by configuring routers, switches, firewalls to control traffic flow e.g subnets, VLANs
+     - 🍊In-Band: seperate networks by configuring routers, switches, firewalls to control traffic flow e.g subnets, VLANs
-        - Switches: switch is a networking device that can be used to create 🔥digital virtual network segments (i.e., VLANs) that can be altered as needed by adjusting the settings internal to the device.
+          - 😈Switches: switch is a networking device that can be used to create 🔥digital virtual network segments (i.e., VLANs) that can be altered as needed by adjusting the settings internal to the device.
-        - Router: Provides connection to disparate networks (i.e., subnets)
+          - 😈Router: Provides connection to disparate networks (i.e., subnets)
-        - Proxy and Firewalls: Can be positioned between network segments to control and manage traffic
+          - 😈Proxy and Firewalls: Can be positioned between network segments to control and manage traffic
-   - Virtual Routing and Forwarding: facilitates the co-existence of multiple routing table instances on a router simultenously
+     - 🍊Virtual Routing and Forwarding: facilitates the co-existence of multiple routing table instances on a router simultenously
-   - Virtual Domain: Network segments/chunks created through logical segmentation techniques like VRFs.
+     - 🍊Virtual Domain: Network segments/chunks created through logical segmentation techniques like VRFs.
 In the VRF context, they are called VRF domains.
 Virtual domains (often referred to as virtual contexts or virtual systems) allow for the creation of separate, isolated security domains within a single firewall or security device.
 - **Firewall Types**: - 📝IM clients can utilize random port numbers which makes it challenging for firewalls to control.
    - 🍇**Next-­generation firewall (NGFW)** is a unified threat management (UTM) device that is designed to provide advanced security features at the network perimeter and is based on a traditional firewall with numerous other integrated network and security services.
 It provides a comprehensive range of security features, including perimeter protection, application control, and advanced threat detection.
    - 🍇**Internal Segmentation Firewall (ISFW)** is a security device or technology used to enforce security policies and controls within an internal network, particularly to segment different internal network zones.
 Unlike traditional firewalls that primarily focus on perimeter security, an ISFW operates within the internal network to create additional layers of security.
 It focuses on internal network segmentation and access control between internal segments.